 The Landing of the Mohawks of the Bay of Quinte

-The ancestral homeland of the Mohawk Nation is the Mohawk River Valley of present day New York State.
+The ancestral homeland of the Mohawk Nation is the Mohawk River Valley, which is in present day New York State.
 The Mohawks are considered the easternmost Nation within the Iroquois/Six Nation Confederacy and as such are referred to as the Keepers of Eastern Door.
-The original Five Nation Confederacy was made up of the Mohawk, Oneida, Onondaga, Cayuga, and Seneca Nations.
-When the Tuscaroras were adopted into the Iroquois Confederacy around 1722 the Iroquois became known as the Six Nations Confederacy.
+The original Five Nation Confederacy was made up of the Mohawk, Oneida, Onondaga, Cayuga and Seneca Nations.
+When the Tuscaroras were adopted into the Iroquois Confederacy around 1722, the Iroquois became known as the Six Nations Confederacy.

 “Mohawks were military allies of the British Crown during the American Revolution”

 Our ancestors were military allies of the British Crown during the American Revolution as well as many previous wars between England and France.
-Fighting as allies of the British Crown during the American Revolution, some of the bloodiest battles took place in the Mohawk Valley.
+Fighting as British allies in the American Revolution, some of the bloodiest battles took place in the Mohawk Valley.
 Although the official position at the onset of the revolutionary war was one of neutrality, our ancestors later assisted the British as the Mohawk Valley broke out in warfare.
-One of the many promises made our ancestors gain their support was that their homeland villages would be restored at the end of the war.
+One of the many promises made to our ancestors in order to gain their support was that their homeland villages would be restored at the end of the war.
 However, when the war ended with the signing of the 1783 Treaty of Paris, Britain gave up the Mohawk homelands to the American rebel forces.

 After travelling by canoe from Lachine, Quebec, our ancestors arrived on the shores of the Bay of Quinte on May 22, 1784.
-About 20 families, approximately 100-125 people, were met by Mississaugas who lived in the area.
-It is our tradition to mark the anniversary of the Landing with a re-enactment of landfall, and a thanksgiving for the safe arrival of our ancestors.
+About 20 families, approximately 100-125 people, were met by Mississaugas who were in the area.
+It is our tradition to mark the anniversary of the Landing with a re-enactment of landfall and a thanksgiving for the safe arrival of our ancestors.

 In recompense for the loss of the homelands and in recognition for their faithful military alliance with the British Crown, the Six Nations were to select any of the unsettled lands in Upper Canada.
 As a result of this Crown promise, our ancestors selected lands on the north shore of Lake Ontario for settlement.